Human trafficking in the Gambia: International response

+Prosecution (2010)

 The Government of the Gambia demonstrated limited progress in its anti-human trafficking law enforcement efforts, resulting in one conviction of a trafficking offender during the reporting period.
 The Gambia prohibits all forms of trafficking through its October 2007 Trafficking in Persons Act.
 The law does not differentiate between sexual exploitation and labor exploitation, and prescribes penalties of from 15 years' to life imprisonment, penalties which are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.
 The Gambia's 2005 Children's Act also prohibits all forms of child trafficking, prescribing a maximum penalty of life imprisonment.
 In July 2009, a Banjul court convicted a Gambian man of trafficking two children and sentenced him to two years' imprisonment.
 In June 2009, authorities investigated reports that a group of girls from Ghana had been trafficked to a fishing settlement called "Ghana Town" for exploitation in prostitution.
 An interagency team of investigators visited the site and found the reports to be inaccurate.
 The government did not provide specialized anti-trafficking training for law enforcement and immigration officials during the reporting period.